Omega Fighter

-is a vertical scrolling shooter developed for the arcades by UPL and released in 1989.
+is a 1989 vertically scrolling shooter video game developed and published by UPL for arcades.
+It was released by American Sammy in North America.
 While similar to most other scrolling shooters, Omega Fighter was unique in its gameplay, level and enemy focus: rather than flying over multiple levels, the player faced up against an enormous space battle cruiser which contained every level.
 A Sega Genesis version was planned but never released.

 Gameplay

-Taking place in the future, an enormous alien battle cruiser/space craft carrier has attacked the Earth.
-The Earth's only defense lies in small fighter craft wielding great firepower with the mission of dismantling the cruiser one portion at a time before it lands.
+Set in the future, an enormous alien battle cruiser—essentially a spacecraft carrier—has launched an attack on Earth.
+Humanity’s only defense lies in small, heavily armed fighter crafts tasked with dismantling the cruiser piece by piece before it reaches the planet’s surface.

-Players were briefed before every mission to destroy specific parts of the enormous ship.
-Destroying these parts of the ship would actually play some significance on the game's ending, but overall contributed to the player's score.
-The game has a unique scoring aspect that awarded the player for destroying enemies at point blank range.
+Players were briefed before every mission to destroy specific parts of the enormous ship.Destroying parts of the ship not only influenced the game’s ending but also contributed to the player's overall score.
+The game featured a unique scoring system that rewarded players for eliminating enemies at point-blank range.

 There are two weapons that the player picks up, and if the player picks up a different powerup, it will always reset to its lowest level: